BLCM/ModCabinet/TEMPLATE.md

-//All lines with `//` symbols at the begining is for description and shouldn't be used in pages
+//All lines with `//` symbols at the begining are for description and shouldn't be used in pages

 //Versions and Tags should be marked with header2(`##`).
 All other major section should be marked with h1(`#`)